Extended Stochastic Block Models with Application to Criminal Networks: Introduction

 \section{Introduction}

-Network data are ubiquitous in modern applications, and there is recurring interest in block structures defined by groups of nodes that share similar connectivity patterns \citep[e.g.][]{fortunato2016}.
+Network data are ubiquitous in modern applications, and there is recurring interest in block structures defined by groups of nodes that share similar connectivity patterns \citep[e.g.,][]{fortunato2016}.
 Our focus is on studying networks of individuals involved in organizing crime.
-In this setting, it is of considerable interest to infer shared connectivity patterns among different suspects, based on data provided by investigations, to obtain insight into the hierarchical structure of criminal organizations \citep[e.g.][]{campana2016,faust2019,diviak2019,campana2020}.
+In this setting, it is of considerable interest to infer shared connectivity patterns among different suspects, based on data provided by investigations, in order to obtain key insights into the hierarchical structure of criminal organizations \citep[e.g.,][]{campana2016,faust2019,diviak2019,campana2020}.

-The relevance of this endeavor has motivated an increasing shift in modern forensic studies away from classical descriptive analyses of criminal networks \citep{krebs2002,carley2002,morselli2009,malm2011,li2015,agreste2016,grassi2019,cavallaro2020}, and towards studying more complex group structures involving the monitored suspects \citep{ferrara2014,calderoni_2014,magalingam2015,calderoni2017,robinson2018,liu2018,sangkaran2020}.
-These contributions have provided valuable initial insights into the internal structure and functioning of several criminal organizations.
-However, the focus has been on classical community detection algorithms \citep{girvan2002,newman_2004,newman2006,blondel_2008}, which infer groups of criminals characterized by dense within--block connectivity and sparser connections between different blocks \citep{fortunato2016}.
-Such approaches are overly simplified and ignore other fundamental block structures, such as core--periphery, disassortative and weak community patterns \citep[e.g.][]{fortunato2016}.
-These more nuanced structures are inherent to criminal organizations, which involve an intricate combination of vertical and horizontal hierarchies of block interactions \citep{paoli2007,morselli2007,le2012,catino2014}.
-Disentangling such complex architectures is fundamental to inform preventive and repressive operations, but requires improved methods combined with more realistic representations of criminal networks that incorporate a broader set of recurring block structures, beyond assortative communities.
+The relevance of this endeavor has motivated an increasing shift in modern forensic studies away from classical descriptive analyses of criminal networks \citep[e.g.,][]{krebs2002,carley2002,morselli2009,malm2011,agreste2016,grassi2019,cavallaro2020}, and towards studying more complex group structures involving the monitored suspects \citep[e.g.,][]{ferrara2014,calderoni_2014,magalingam2015,calderoni2017,liu2018,sangkaran2020}.
+These contributions have provided valuable initial insights into the structure and functioning of several criminal organizations.
+However, the focus has been on classical community detection algorithms \citep{girvan2002,newman_2004,newman2006,blondel_2008}, which infer groups of criminals characterized by dense within-block connectivity and sparser connections between different blocks \citep{fortunato2016}.
+Such approaches are overly simplified and ignore other fundamental block structures, such as core-periphery, disassortative and weak community patterns \citep[e.g.,][]{fortunato2016}.
+These more nuanced structures are inherent to criminal organizations, which exhibit an intricate combination of vertical and horizontal hierarchies of block interactions \citep{paoli2007,morselli2007,le2012,catino2014}.
+Disentangling such complex architectures is fundamental to inform preventive and repressive operations.
+However, this task requires improved methods combined with more realistic representations of criminal networks that incorporate a broader set of recurring block structures, beyond assortative communities.